 For me, Sea Moss Gel has become a daily routine.
 If I don’t use it, I know all about it.

 I used to put Sea Moss Gel on my face in the morning, but because the gel was quite thick, it would begin to flake during the day.
+Now I use it as a leave on facemask overnight.

 There is also a slightly different recipe that I make, turning the Sea Moss Gel into serum by mixing it with a few drops of essential oils like Melaleuca, Lavender, and Frankincense.